Maria Antonovna Naryshkina, Mistress of Alexander I, Emperor of All Russia

 Maria Antonovna Naryshkina with her daughter Marina; Credit – Wikipedia

-Maria had six children.
-All of them were officially considered the children of Maria’s husband Dmitry Lvovich Naryshkin but their paternity is uncertain.
-The eldest, Marina, was the child of Dmitry as Maria’s affair with Alexander I started in 1799, after Marina’s birth.
+Maria had six children who were officially considered the children of Maria’s husband Dmitry Lvovich Naryshkin but their paternity is uncertain.
+The eldest Marina was the child of Dmitry as Maria’s affair with Alexander I started in 1799, after Marina’s birth.
 Sophie was the only child officially recognized by Alexander I. There are suspicions that Maria had an affair with Prince Grigory Ivanovich Gagarin, a diplomat and a poet, in 1813-1816, and that Maria’s son Emmanuel may have been Gagarin’s.

 • Marina Dmitrievna Naryshkina (1798 – 1871), married Count Nikolai Dmitrievich Guryev, had four children